 The use of a coding system on samples is highly suggested.
 Codes should be simple.
 Complex codes or labels will re-coded by the core.

 The researcher should contact the core before a project is started to discuss proper fixation, processing, and embedding of samples to avoid any problems.

-Separate submission forms are available for histology and cryosection services.
+Separate submission forms are available:

 University of Michigan

 School of Dentistry

 1011 N University, Room G008